Arts and culture

 New Walk Museum, just a ten-minute walk from campus, is home to the most complete brachiopod skeleton in Britain – you’ll almost feel as if you’re in the Natural History Museum with a dinosaur skeleton and fossils to feast your eyes on, as well as art and photography displays.

-Attenborough Arts Centre is the largest contemporary art gallery in Leicester.
-Situated just off campus, it offers a variety of high quality theatre, comedy, dance and music performances, art exhibitions and much more
+Attenborough Arts Centre, situated on the University campus, is the largest contemporary art gallery in Leicester.
+It offers a variety of high quality theatre, comedy, dance and music performances, art exhibitions and much more

 Leicester is also home to the UK's National Space Centre.
 The Centre is the UK’s largest visitor attraction dedicated to space and space exploration, welcoming around a quarter of a million visitors each year since its opening in June 2001.